COVID-19 pandemic in Kosovo: 16–30 June

 On 24 June, one new death case with coronavirus from Prizren was confirmed, bringing the total to 40.
 95 new positive cases were confirmed, bringing the total to 2,363.
 63 recoveries were confirmed, bringing the total to 1171.

 On 25 June, two new deaths were confirmed by the coronavirus, one from Istok and one from Prizren.
 69 new positive cases were confirmed, bringing the total to 2,432.
 75 recoveries were confirmed, bringing the total to 1246.

-On 26 June, two new death cases were confirmed, one from Prizren and one from Orahovac, bringing the total to 44.
+On 26 June, two new death cases were confirmed, one from Prizren and one from Rahovec, bringing the total to 44.
 62 new positive cases were confirmed, bringing the total to 2,494.
 61 recoveries were confirmed, bringing the total to 1307.

 On 27 June, four new death cases were confirmed, three from Prizren, one from Suva Reka, bringing the total to 48.
 96 new positive cases were confirmed, bringing the total to 2,590.
 87 recoveries were confirmed, bringing the total to 1394.
 Twelve recoveries and one new confirmed case in Istok were confirmed.

 On 28 June, one new death case with coronavirus from Mamushë was confirmed, bringing the total to 49.
 87 new positive cases were confirmed, bringing the total to 2,677.
 31 recoveries were confirmed, bringing the total to 1425.

-On 29 June, one new death case with coronavirus from Mališevo was confirmed, bringing the total to 50.
+On 29 June, one new death case with coronavirus from Malisheva was confirmed, bringing the total to 50.
 122 new positive cases were confirmed, bringing the total to 2,799.
 81 recoveries were confirmed, bringing the total to 1506.

 On 30 June, one new death case with coronavirus from Vitina was confirmed, bringing the total to 51.
 79 new positive cases were confirmed, bringing the total to 2,878.
 71 recoveries were confirmed, bringing the total to 1,577.

 1–15 July

 On 1 July, three new death cases with coronavirus were confirmed, one from Gjilan, one from Pristina and one from Prizren, bringing the total to 54.
 113 new positive cases were confirmed, bringing the total to 2,991.
 67 recoveries were confirmed, bringing the total to 1,644.

 On 2 July, one new death case with coronavirus was confirmed, one from Mitrovica, bringing the total to 55.
 73 new positive cases were confirmed, bringing the total to 3,064.
 63 recoveries were confirmed, bringing the total to 1,707.

-On 3 July, three new death cases with coronavirus were confirmed, one from Vučitrn and two others unknown, bringing the total to 58.
+On 3 July, three new death cases with coronavirus were confirmed, one from Vushtrri and two others unknown, bringing the total to 58.
 114 new positive cases were confirmed, bringing the total to 3,178.
 117 recoveries were confirmed, bringing the total to 1,824.

 On 4 July, another black record was set today.
-Eight new death cases with coronavirus were confirmed, one from Kosovo Polje, one from Mitrovica, one from Peć, one from Pristina, one from Vitina, one from Vučitrn and two others unknown, bringing the total to 66.
+Eight new death cases with coronavirus were confirmed, one from Kosovo Polje, one from Mitrovica, one from Peja, one from Pristina, one from Vitina, one from Vushtrri and two others unknown, bringing the total to 66.
 178 new positive cases were confirmed, bringing the total to 3,356.
 50 recoveries were confirmed, bringing the total to 1,874.